Aloompa/abstract/README.md

 ## Typescript

-Abstract comes with Typescript definitions, but to make the library truly useful, you'll want to extend the Abstract interface with your own inputs and outputs.
+Abstract comes with Typescript definitions, but to make the library truly useful, you'll want to extend the Abstract interface with your inputs and outputs.

 ```javascript
 import { abstract, Abstract } from "@aloompa/abstract";